- 10-hole diatonic harmonica

 Durability/Fixability – The plastic comb is not susceptible to any of the swelling or splintering that a wood comb could be over time.
 Like the Crossover, it comes in an oval shaped nylon case with a zipper that’s specifically designed to let moisture escape, while keeping dirt and debris out.
 And only 2 phillips head screws per cover plate should make it pretty easy to take apart to clean or fix.

-Get a GREAT DISCOUNT on a SET OF 5 Hohner Rockets (C, G, A, D, Bb) with a CASE!
+Get a GREAT DISCOUNT on a SET OF 5 Hohner Rockets (C, G, A, D, Bb) with a Carry Case!

 From the Manufacturer

 Rock is many things – quiet is not one of them.
 For a harmonica to not be lost between squealing guitars and heavy drums, it has to be loud too.